Emergency Food and Shelter Program (EFSP)

 EFSP LOCAL BOARD

 Each civil jurisdiction (a county or city) funded by the Emergency Food and Shelter program must constitute a local Emergency Food and Shelter board.
 The board must be composed of representatives of the same organizations as those on the national board - with a local government official replacing the FEMA representative.
 In Buffalo & Erie County, the local Emergency Food and Shelter Board is chaired by the President of the United Way of Buffalo & Erie County.
-The Food Bank of WNY acts as the Fiscal Conduit for agencies who secure food-related dollars and the American Red Cross acts as the Fiscal Conduit for those agencies securing shelter dollars.
+FeedMore of WNY acts as the fiscal conduit for agencies who secure food-related dollars and Belmont Housing Resources for WNY acts as the fiscal conduit for those agencies securing shelter dollars.

 EFSP FUNDING FOR AGENCIES

-Phase 37 and Phase CARES award amounts for qualifying jurisdictions and State Set-Aside Committees have been posted on the homepage of the EFSP website.
+Phase 38 award amounts for qualifying jurisdictions and State Set-Aside Committees have been posted on the homepage of the EFSP website.

 To view the documents, click HERE.